T.I. Fights Lil’ Flip Over ‘King of the South’ Title – Today in Hip-Hop

-Back in 2003 when Tip started to call himself the "King of The South," Lil' Flip rejected that claim.
-In 2004, T.I. was in jail for violating the terms of his probation that stemmed from a 1998 conviction for violating a state controlled substances act and for giving false information.
-A beef began to brew over the next couple of months as the two Southern rappers traded shots at one another on their respective songs and mixtapes.
+Back in 2003, when T.I. started to call himself the "King of the South," Lil' Flip rejected that claim.
+In 2004, Tip was in jail for violating the terms of his probation.
+This was a result of a 1998 conviction for violating a state controlled substances act and for giving false information.
+In the following months, the two Southern rappers traded shots at one another through their mixtapes and various songs.

-The beef came to a boil when Tip went on Houston radio station 97.9 and dissed Flip over the air, plus stated that he's coming to Flip's Cloverland neighborhood to shoot a video exposing Flip as a fraud.
-T.I.'s crew and Lil' Flip's crew confronted each other at a detail shop near Cloverburger and a fight ensued.
-T.I. would later go on the radio and say that he recorded the whole incident and will release it with his next mixtape.
+The beef came to a boil when Tip appeared on Houston radio station 97.9 and dissed Flip on the air.
+The Atlanta rapper also stated that he was going to Flip's Cloverland neighborhood to shoot a video exposing Flip as a fraud.
+T.I.'s crew and Lil' Flip's crew confronted each other at a detail shop near Cloverland and a fight ensued.
+Tip would later go on the radio and say that he recorded the whole incident and would release it on his next mixtape.

-Last year, Lil' Flip spoke about ending his beef with Tip during an interview with Vlad TV, saying the feud ended when himself, T.I. and J. Prince sat down for a face-to-face conversation.
+In December of 2015, Lil' Flip spoke about ending his beef with Tip during an interview with Vlad TV.
+The Houston rhymer said the feud ended when himself, T.I. and Rap-A-Lot Records founder J. Prince sat down for a face-to-face conversation.

 "What we said was at an undisclosed location and cooler heads prevailed.
 You know, at the end of the day, it was some petty shit.
-That's what grown men do, sit down and figure this shit out," said Flip.
+That's what grown men do, sit down and figure this shit out," Flip said.